 Copyright © 2023 by Sandra Grace

-It's one of those beautiful afternoons as you pull into a parking spot just a few spaces from the door, pleased with the unexpected find.
+It's a beautiful afternoon as you pull into a parking spot just a few spaces from the door.
 You hum to yourself as you hop out of your car cuz everything’s going just right, and you really are on your game.

 You’re well experienced with this machine.
 You wrap your bag purposefully around the spout and hold tightly with one hand while you ease down the lever, ever so carefully, with the other.
-Not too fast, little almonds.
 And dozens of those delicious nuggets pad softly into your bag as they’re supposed to—not one escapes.
 You smile with satisfaction.
 This is how it’s done, people.

 Once you have enough, you ease up on the lever to close off the flow.
-You take away the bag; you’re about to reach for the twist tie when…
+You take away the bag.
+You’re reaching for the twist tie when…

 A torrent ensues.
 Almonds fly at you, inside your coat, mounding up in your basket, pounding the floor.
 It’s madness!
 Oh, stop!
 MAKE IT STOP!